Amazon Black Friday Sale

-The SoundMagic E11BT is a truly outstanding pair of earphones, with a claimed battery life of 20 hours that can easily exceed 30 hours in practice.
+The SoundMagic E11BT is an outstanding pair of earphones with a claimed battery life of 20 hours that can easily exceed 30 hours in practice.
 The audio quality is excellent, and they also have a nice appearance.
-The ergonomically shaped ear tips make them pleasant to wear, and they’re coupled to a flat neckband that won’t irritate you while you’re running or working out.
+The ergonomically shaped ear tips make them pleasant to wear, coupled with a flat neckband that won’t irritate you while you’re running or working out.

 They should also resist sweaty workouts due to an IPX4 rating, making them a good backup pair of workout buds.
 It’s well worth the money, and it comes with everything you need.

 The JLab Audio True Wireless may be a better option if you’re looking for a less-priced pair of headphones or prefer earbuds.
 The JLab GO Air POP True Wireless Earbuds have revolutionized the world of accessible audio.
 The GO Air POP earphones include three custom EQ sound settings, touch sensors, universal mics in both ears, and IPX4 water protection, making them ideal for everything from business conversations to workouts and everything in between.